Car radar for estimating the range of a single target

 plot(p1,p2,layout=(2,1),size=(900,460))

-Thus, the accuracy of estimation of the distance from the radar to the target object corresponds to the declared accuracy - 1 m.
+Thus, the accuracy of estimating the distance from the radar to the target object corresponds to the stated accuracy of 1 m.

-5.4 Analysing the influence of two-beam signal propagation
+5.4 Analysis of the effect of two-beam signal propagation

-The result from the previous paragraph is achieved by modelling the direct propagation channel in free space.
-In reality, multiple paths between transmitter and receiver are often used for propagation between vehicles.
-Consequently, signals from different paths can be stacked either in phase or in anti-phase.
+The result from the previous paragraph is achieved with the model of a direct propagation channel in free space.
+In fact, multiple paths between the transmitter and receiver are often used for transmission between vehicles.
+Therefore, signals from different paths can be combined either in phase or out of phase.

-If you set up a model of propagation over a (Two-Ray) channel, which is the simplest multipath channel, you will notice that the main beat frequency cannot be distinguished against the background of the noise spectrum (see spectrogram below) because the direct signal is stacked with the reflected signal.
+If we set up a two-ray propagation model ** (Two-Ray)**, which is the simplest multipath channel, we can see that the main beat frequency cannot be distinguished against the background of the noise spectrum (see the spectrogram below) because the direct signal is combined with the reflected one.

-In the example we have considered modelling of the basic model of atomobile radar with application of continuous LFM-signal as a probing signal.
-As a result of the model operation, the distance from the radar to the target object (car) was estimated with the accuracy of radar resolution - 1 metre.
+In the example, the modeling of the basic model of an atomic radar with the use of a continuous LFM signal as a probing signal was considered.
+As a result of the model's operation, an estimate of the distance from the radar to the target object (car) was found with a radar resolution accuracy of 1 meter.

-The influence of the signal propagation model was also investigated: direct propagation channel and birefringent propagation channel.
-The results showed that the two-beam propagation model can negatively affect the radar performance by compensating the beat frequency component, thus making range estimation impossible.
+The influence of the signal propagation model was also investigated: the direct propagation channel and the bi-beam propagation channel.
+The results showed that the two-beam propagation model can negatively affect radar operation by compensating for the beat frequency component, and thereby making range estimation impossible.